skrey/yellow-extensions/README.md

 Yellow extensions
 =================

 [Yellow](https://github.com/markseu/yellowcms) is **for people** who make websites.
-Download more features for your website.
+Download more features.

 Downloads
 ---------
 Yellow comes with just the basics.
 You can add more things with plugins, snippets and templates.
-With theses extensions you should have a good collection of building blocks for your website.
+With theses extensions you should get a collection of building blocks for making your website.

 * [Plugins](https://github.com/markseu/yellowcms-extensions/tree/master/plugins)
 * [Snippets](https://github.com/markseu/yellowcms-extensions/tree/master/snippets)